-We link the county-level rollout of stay-at-home orders to anonymized cell phone records and consumer spending data.
+We link the county-level rollout of stay-at-home orders during the Covid-19 pandemic to anonymized cell phone records and consumer spending data.
 We document three patterns.
-First, stay-at-home orders caused people to stay home: County-level measures of mobility declined 8% by the day after the stay-at-home order went into effect.
-Second, stay-at-home orders caused large reductions in spending in sectors associated with mobility: small businesses and large retail stores.
-However, consumers sharply increased spending on food delivery services after orders went into effect.
-Third, responses to stay-at-home orders were fairly uniform across the country, and do not vary by income, political leanings, or urban/rural status.
+First, stay-at-home orders caused people to stay home: county-level measures of mobility declined 7–8% within two days of when the stay-at-home order went into effect.
+Second, stay-at-home orders caused large reductions in spending in sectors associated with mobility: small businesses and large retail chains.
+Third, we estimate fairly uniform responses to stay-at-home orders across the country; effects do not vary by county-level income, political leanings, or urban/rural status.